peterfajdiga/karousel/README.md

 - Doesn't support windows on all desktops
 - Doesn't support windows on multiple activities

+## Installation
+Download the [latest release](https://github.com/peterfajdiga/karousel/releases/latest) and extract it into _~/.local/share/kwin/scripts/_.

+Or clone the repo and run `make install` (requires node and tsc).

 ## Key bindings
 The key bindings can be configured in KDE System Settings among KWin's own keyboard shortcuts.
 Here's the default ones: